 Part 11 — Miscellaneous

-216. Relationship of this Act to Rights in Water and Irrigation Act 1914 and Health Act 1911
+216. Relationship of this Act to Rights in Water and Irrigation Act 1914 and Health (Miscellaneous Provisions) Act 1911

 (1) The performance by the Minister, the Authority or a licensee of a function conferred or imposed under this Act is subject to the provisions of the Rights in Water and Irrigation Act 1914 and such a function, or the conferral or imposition of such a function, does not have effect, for the purposes of that Act, as a right or an authorisation under this Act.

-(2) If a local government is authorised by a licence to provide a water service, the provisions of the Health Act 1911 Part IV do not apply to the local government in relation to the provision of the water service except to the extent to which they are additional to and not inconsistent with the provisions of this Act.
+(2) If a local government is authorised by a licence to provide a water service, the provisions of the Health (Miscellaneous Provisions) Act 1911 Part IV do not apply to the local government in relation to the provision of the water service except to the extent to which they are additional to and not inconsistent with the provisions of this Act.

+[Section 216 amended by No. 19 of 2016 s.
+101.]

 217. Licences not personal property for the purposes of the Personal Property Securities Act 2009 (Commonwealth)

 If a licence is transferable by the licensee as described in the definition of licence in the Personal Property Securities Act 2009 (Commonwealth) section 10, the licence is declared not to be personal property for the purposes of that Act.